GeoGarfias/Sources_Properties_NZ/README.md

   2.2.
 The output of this codes is a file called 'SD_j20190501033509_data.mat' (where SD = Network code).
 This file contains matrices that corresponds to every    	  individual SAC file.
 Those files are named as XX_SSSS_C_evYYYYMMDDHHMMSS_PROJECT (where XX = Network code SSSS = station and C = channel, 		            ND_GLORX_E_ev20180512145612_ND).

 3. Run the ‘convert_data.m’ code

+  3.1.
+The edits you need to make on the code are:
+  	Line

     • Edits:  The cluster and eqinfo path on lines 7 & 8.
 Make sure that the station and channel names  are being read correctly.

     • Outputs: This code creates a MAT file for each EGF event.
 This MAT fiiles includes all the SAC information per event (picks, time, magnitude, etc).